Therapy & consulting for OCD, ANxiety & related disorders

 As children grow into teenagers, anxiety and OCD often evolve.
 What once looked like “just right” rituals may become perfectionism in academics, fear of throwing up, or a constant worry that everyone is mad at them Parents often tell me, “It’s like they’re carrying the weight of the world on their shoulders.”

 For adults, anxiety and OCD can appear quieter to the outside world, but not easier on the inside.
 You may look successful, capable, and high-functioning on the outside while privately struggling with relentless doubt, rumination, health anxiety, or the constant feeling that something terrible is just around the corner.
 You replay conversations, question your decisions, seek reassurance, Google symptoms, and lie awake at night trying to solve problems that haven’t happened yet.
 The exhausting part is that most people around you have no idea how hard you’re working just to get through the day.
+And when anxiety, OCD, or other complex mental health challenges affect a child, the impact extends far beyond the child alone.
+Parents find themselves carrying the emotional weight of their child’s struggles while trying to keep up with work, relationships, responsibilities, and the everyday demands of life.
+It’s hard to fully relax when you’re constantly worried about how your child is doing, what might happen next, or whether you’re making the right decisions.

 Many of the parents I work with have become accidental experts in things they never expected to learn about.
 They’ve sat through appointments, researched treatments late into the night, advocated at school meetings, navigated insurance battles, coordinated care between providers, and spent countless hours trying to figure out how to help their child.
-This is especially true for families navigating OCD, anxiety disorders, PANS/PANDAS, neurodivergence, and complex medical or mental health concerns.

 That’s why my work isn’t just about helping the individual who is struggling.
 It’s about helping the entire family better understand what’s happening, feel less alone, and develop practical strategies that actually move everyone forward.